 As a four-season destination, Canada’s capital boasts year-round attractions and events—some of which are at their best in winter!
-And with most sights located within a 20-minute walk from many downtown hotels, you can easily enjoy the city’s snowy beauty while you explore.
+With most sights located within a 20-minute walk from many downtown hotels, you and your family can easily enjoy the city’s snowy beauty while you explore.
 Here are just five of the many sights and experiences you shouldn’t miss when visiting Ottawa in the winter.

 1. Majestic Parliament Hill

 The most iconic site in Canada’s capital, Parliament Hill, sits on a scenic hill overlooking the Ottawa River.
 Keep your kiddos warm at the Centennial Flame while admiring the three neo-Gothic-style federal government buildings (East Block, West Block and Centre Block) which were constructed between 1859 and 1927.

 While the Centre Block undergoes a decade-long rehabilitation, two sites are temporarily housing Parliamentary Chambers: The House of Commons in the renovated West Block, and The Senate in Ottawa’s original train station (a Beaux-Arts-style structure built in 1912) just one block away.

 2. Epic ice skating

 The Ottawa region is an ice skating paradise, boasting several outdoor rinks in the city (some of which are refrigerated) as well as enchanting skating trails in the countryside — you and your children will have a blast!
 Best of all, the bucket list worthy Rideau Canal Skateway becomes the world’s largest skating rink when it freezes during the winter months (roughly late December through February, weather permitting).
 You can glide 7.8 kilometres (4.8 miles) through downtown Ottawa day and night on this UNESCO World Heritage Site.

 3. Iconic national museums

 Museums are the perfect place to warm up, especially in Canada’s capital where you can visit seven of nine national museums.
 Choose from the world’s largest collection of Indigenous and Canadian art, ancient dinosaur fossils, Canadian military stories, aviation artefacts and more.
 Museums often host temporary blockbuster programming, including special exhibits from around the world, many of which are kid-friendly.

 4. Historic ByWard Market neighbourhood